 Equally, Web 3 technology has instead optimised primarily for high degrees of decentralisation and transaction security rather than and sometimes at the expense of enabling smooth, real-time interactions, and its applications for more 2D web based experiences on desktops and mobiles.
 As a consequence, user experience in Web 3 has to date been poor and required a high degree of technical literacy due to both the radically different security model of self custody and the nascency of the industry; with frictionless user experience of Web 3 technologies within gaming engines even further away.
-This narrative gradually changes as we observe the world of Web3 and crypto technologies being deployed within gaming and VR environments at at growing rate.
-This provides further proof of a generational shift away from Web 2 platforms.
+But this is changing as the world of Web 3 and crypto increasingly self selverge with new environments like gaming and VR; there is a generational shift away from Web 2 platforms.

-Therefore, the Open Metaverse OS is best understood as an evolving collection of highly composable technologies that will increasingly, but selectively, be used to make aspects of an Open Metaverse possible as it seeks to serve a greater global population across several use cases and environments.
-It is also meant as an invitation and inspiration for teams to build those components that don't exist yet, or aren't ready for the needs and sheer scale of ambition we have for The Open Metaverse.
+Therefore, the Open Metaverse OS is best understood as an evolving collection of hig ly composable technologies that will increasingly, but selectively, be used to make aspects of an Open Metaverse possible as it seeks to serve a greater global population across several use cases and environments.
+It is also meant as an invitation and inspiration for teams to build those components that don't exist yet, or aren't ready for the needs and sheer scale of ambition we have of The Open Metaverse.